Most insurance policies have an “additional coverage” known as debris removal for amounts you incur to remove damaged property.

 If your home or business suffers a property loss, always make sure your insurance company is properly paying your claim and providing all the coverage for which you paid a premium—including coverage for debris removal.

-If you have a question about your debris removal coverage, or how the coverage should be calculated or applied, speak to one of the expert Florida property insurance attorneys at Murray + Murray.
+If you have a question about your debris removal coverage, or how the coverage should be calculated or applied, speak to one of the expert Florida property insurance attorneys at Murray Law Group.
 All consultations are free.